Back

 • How to recognize signs and symptoms for different stages of heat stress

-• What workers should do if they, or co-workers, develop a heat-related illness
+• What workers should do if they, or their co-workers, develop a heat-related illness

 Provide drinking water